Dubai: From Delivery Rider To Real Estate Firm Owner How This Woman Became A Millionaire

 Published: Thu 26 Sep 2024, 6:00 AM

-When Gift Solomon arrived in Dubai in 2015, she was a 23-year-old with dreams of making it big in Dubai, a city known for opportunities.
-Like many who seek greener pastures, Solomon left her home in Nigeria to find better prospects in the UAE.
-But the journey wasn't as easy as she initially thought.
+When 23-year-old Gift Solomon arrived in the UAE in 2015, she had big dreams to succeed in Dubai.
+Like many seeking better prospects abroad, she left her home in Nigeria to pursue a brighter future in the Emirates.
+However, her journey was far more challenging than she had imagined.

+Before arriving in the UAE, Solomon connected with an agent, hoping for a smooth transition.
+But her first three months in the country were filled with disappointment.
+Without a job, she lived in shared accommodation in Sharjah and frequently commuted to Dubai for interviews.

 A new beginning

-Determined not to give up, Solomon continued to appear for interviews and stayed in touch with friends who helped her keep an eye out for job openings.
+Solomon did not give up; she appeared for interviews and stayed in touch with friends who helped her keep an eye out for job openings.
 Her persistence paid off when she was finally hired by a local restaurant based in Dubai Marina, Freedom Pizza, as a waitress, earning Dh2,500 per month.
-It wasn't the dream job she had envisioned, but it was a start.
+It wasn't her dream job, but it was a start.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 “I was proud of myself,” said Solomon, reflecting on her early days of taking customer orders.
-Her time at the pizza joint became more than just a job.“It became a stepping stone to something much bigger.”
+Her time at the pizzeria became more than just a job.“It became a stepping stone to something much bigger.”

-During her time at the restaurant, she noticed that delivery riders were earning more than she was.
-This realisation set her on a new path.“I learned how to ride a bike here in Dubai,” she said.
+While working at the restaurant, she noticed delivery riders were earning more than her.
+This realisation set her on a new path.“I learned how to ride a bike in Dubai,” she said.
 With encouragement from her company, Solomon enrolled in a driving school.“My company provided me with the necessary NOC to complete my course.
 I passed the driving test on my first attempt, and it felt like the world had opened for me,” said Solomon.

 A leap into tourism